jgkamat/buzzmobile/README.md

 Starting Car
 ------------

-To start car and prepare it for driving, perform the following steps.
+To start car and prepare it for driving, perform the following steps:

 1. Connect the battery
 2. Flip the switch inside to turn the car on
 3. Ensure all e-stops are disabled.
 (Red buttons on front and back in out position and enabled via remote)